paulbradish/awesome-digital-marketing/README.md

 <sup>Created & Maintained by Paul Bradish <a href="https://www.linkedin.com/in/paulbradish/">LinkedIn</a> | <a href="https://twitter.com/paul_bradish">Twitter</a>
 </p>
 <br />
-💎  <strong>awesome-digital-marketing</strong> is a collection of the top digital marketing articles, guides, resources, SaaS, tools, and more.
+💎  <strong>awesome-digital-marketing</strong> is a constantly curated collection of top digital marketing articles, guides, resources, SaaS, tools, and more.
 <br>
 <br>
 <br>
 <strong>Who this list is for:</strong>
 <br>
 It's likely that you found this list because it's meant for you.
-It was created as a way to cut through the noise (and hype) that we marketers often encounter when vetting new resources and services.
+It was created as a way to cut through the noise (and hype) that often encountered when vetting new digital marketing related resources and services.
 <br>
 <br>
 <br>